SUNET/sunet-cdn-manager/README.md

 `Sunet` and click `Connect`.

 #### Setup sunet-cdn-manager
-Initialize the sunet-cdn-manager database (this will print out a superuser username and password):
+Initialize the sunet-cdn-manager database by supplying an init secret used for the superuser password:
 ```
+pwgen -s 30 1 > admin.password
-go run . --config sunet-cdn-manager-dev.toml init
+go run . --config sunet-cdn-manager-dev.toml init --init-password-file admin.password
 ```

 Start the server in development mode (disables TLS validation etc) and skip